code-with-amitk/Code-examples/System-Design/Concepts/Terms/README.md

 <a name=av></a>
 ### Availability
-- Access data from cluster even if any node in the cluster is down.
+- Whole system is up, user can RW successfully irrespective if any node in the cluster is down.
 - OR Every request receives a response, without guarantee that it contains the most recent version of information.
 - **Availabilty Problem** System is down and it cannot take requests and send responses.
   - [Availability patterns / Solutions](/System-Design/Concepts/Databases/Database_Scaling/)